Jayluci4/tensor-logic/README.md

 | grandparent | 17 | 48% |

 Note: Composed relations (grandparent = parent @ parent) have **lower rank**, as expected from matrix algebra.
 This is evidence the model learned true compositional structure.
+## Limitations & Critical Analysis
+While the system achieves perfect scores on the Family Tree dataset, users should be aware of the following constraints regarding scaling:
+​Closed World Assumption: The "Zero Hallucination" guarantee relies on the assumption that all valid relations can be strictly defined by matrix rules.
+​Data Rigidity: Unlike LLMs, this architecture struggles with noisy or unstructured text data where relations are ambiguous.
+​Computational Cost: The matrix operations for rule compliance grow significantly with the number of relations, making this difficult to apply to open-domain knowledge bases.

 ## References